The high school application process can be exciting, daunting,

 p.m. and afternoon visits are typically from 12:30 p.m. until 3:10

 questions you might have.
-You might even get to answer a math question or two!
+You might even get to answer a math question, participate in an English discussion, or draw something in an art class!

 At that time, please inform us if there are specific classes you would